OptMap: Geometric Map Distillation via Submodular Maximization: Optimal Geometric Map Distillation

-Although \cref{eq:CEBC} theoretically addresses the problem of over-sampling arbitrary locations in input LiDAR sets, the integral in \cref{eq:CEBC_loss} is impossible to evaluate because we do not have access to $\phi(t)$ as a continuous function.
-Instead, we use a discrete approximation of a path integral with a weighted sum of all the sample points
+Although \cref{eq:CEBC} theoretically addresses the problem of over-sampling in LiDAR datasets, the integral in \cref{eq:CEBC_loss} is impossible to evaluate because we do not have access to $e(t)$ as a continuous function.
+Instead, \cref{eq:CEBC} uses a discrete approximation of the path integral in \cref{eq:CEBC_loss} when optimized for \cref{eq:general_formulation}

-where $d_{tot}$ is the total path length and $w_{i}$ is the weight for element $e_{i}$.
+where $L_{disc}$ indicates the discrete CEBC loss, $d_{tot}$ is the total path length and, $w_{i}$ is the weight for element $e_{i}$.
 The discrete approximation of a path integral requires weighting each sample point by the path length to neighboring sample points\footnote{There are many methods for discretely approximating continuous integrals, here we rely on a simple first-order method.}.
 We can approximate this element weighting using the distance between sequential elements so that $w_{i} = ||e_{i} - e_{i-1}||_{2}$.
 The total path length is then approximated as $d_{tot} = \sum w_{i}$.

-A desired property of \cref{eq:CEBC} is that sequentially similar elements (e.g. LiDAR scans taken from the same position) will have very low weights and can be ignored with minimal impact.
-Therefore, the goal of the remainder of this section will be to show that the value of CEBC does not change much when evaluated using a full or reduced set, and that any solution composed of elements from the full set has a close solution composed of elements from the reduced set.
+A property of \cref{eq:CEBC} is that sequentially identical elements (e.g., LiDAR scans taken from the same position) will have low weights and therefore reduce the bias towards over represented scans.
+Because clustering function evaluation complexity scales with the size of the input set, we can also use this property to reduce computation time by carefully eliminating redundant scans.
+This is formalized by constructing a \emph{reduced set} (denoted $R$ where $R \subseteq E$) which omits such elements. \Cref{alg:reduced_set_selection} describes the procedure for selecting this reduced input set.
+Hence for evaluating \cref{eq:CEBC_disc}, $R$ and $E$ can be used interchangeably.
+Therefore, the goal of the remainder of this section is to show that the value of CEBC does not change much when evaluated using a full or reduced set, and that any solution composed of elements from the full set has a close solution composed of elements from the reduced set.